-Feldhofer Cave, where the remains of the original Neanderthal were discovered in 1856, was destroyed as a result of quarry work.
+The Feldhofer Grotte cave, where the remains of the Neanderthal were found in 1856, was destroyed by quarrying activities, as was the spectacular Neander Valley gorge.
 After new excavations in 1997 and 2000, a park was created on the site of the world-famous discovery.

 Travel back to the Stone Age

 On the Höhlenblick ("Cave View") tower you stand exactly where the Neanderthal cave was found.
 From here you can take a virtual look back at the Stone Age Neanderthal valley.
 The dome, designed as the Neanderthal's skull roof, is the tower's landmark.

 360 metres into the Stone Age